Everything you need to know about the advantages of GraphQL and how GraphQL queries work

 GraphQL, a query language for APIs used in many headless CMS implementations, has enjoyed much popularity in recent years as companies look for ways to remain competitive in an ever-changing technological landscape.
 But how does GraphQL work?
 And what are the advantages of GraphQL?

-At Brightspot, we find that the best way to demonstrate GraphQL is to show you how we use it.
+The best way to demonstrate GraphQL is to show you how Brightspot uses it.

 Brightspot offers two types of configurable GraphQL APIs, which we have named: